poult-lab/daily-word/english_words_ learning.md

 [adj] sheltered accommodation/housing.

 "designed for people, especially old people, who can still live fairly independent lives, but with staff available to help them if necessary"

+04.typically  [ˈtɪpɪkli]

+[adv] The factory typically produces 500 chairs a week. "used to say that sth **usually happens** in the way that you are stating"

+[adv] typically American hospitality. "in a way that shows the usual qualities or features of a particular type of person, thing or group"

+[adv] in the way that you expect sb/sth to behave.
+"Typically, she couldn't find her keys."

+05.cross-validation  [krɒs ˌvælɪˈdeɪʃən] "交叉验证"

+06.systematic  [ˌsɪstəˈmætɪk]

+[adj] a systematic approach to solving the problem."done according to a system or plan, in a thorough, efficient or determined way"

+D[adj]  The search was carried out systematically.

+07.After all 毕竟;居然;终究;

+[adv] after all, she is your boss, so invite her.

+"emphasizes something to be considered"

+[adv] it didn't rain after all."in spite of expectations"

+08.unfortunate  [ʌnˈfɔːtʃənət]

+[adj] He was unfortunate to lose in the final round. "having bad luck; caused by bad luck"

+[adj] She described the decision as ‘unfortunate’. "if you say that a situation is unfortunate , you wish that it had not happened or that it had been different"

+[adj] It was an unfortunate choice of words."embarrassing and/or offensive"

+[noun] one of life's unfortunates "a person who does not have much luck, money, etc."

+09.straddle [ˈstrædl]

+[verb] He **swung** his leg over the motorcycle, straddling it easily. "to sit or stand with one of your legs on either side of sb/sth"

+[verb] The mountains straddle the French-Swiss border. "to cross, or exist on both sides of, a river, a road or an area of land"

+[verb] a writer who straddles two cultures. "to exist within, or include, different periods of time, activities or groups of people"

+10.theoretical  [ˌθɪəˈretɪkl]

+[adj] a theoretical approach. "concerned with the ideas and principles on which a particular subject is based, rather than with practice and experiment"

+D[adv] theoretically sound conclusions.